The microdisplay, reinvented.

 A black box containing an image of a sunset over rocky landscape, with orange and pink sky, on a gray surface with yellow paper coming out of it.

-The image is displayed
+The image is formed

-Brighter, sharper and wider color gamut
+Brighter, sharper and higher color brilliance

 Icon of a computer chip or microchip